ErpNetDocs/tech/modules/logistics/common/logistic-units.md

 ![picture](pictures/Logistic_Units_Create_14_03.png)

-Alternatively, you can click the title of the panel and then the **New** button located at the top-right corner of the units table.
+Alternatively, you can click the title of the panel and then the **New** button located at the top-left corner of the units table.

 ![picture](pictures/Logistic_Units_New_14_03.png)